goalifyplus/docs/administrator-guides/integrations/nixstats/README.md

 # Nixstats notification

-Add Nixstats notifications via a new WebHook in Rocket.Chat
+Add Nixstats notifications via a new WebHook in Goalify.Chat

-1. In Rocket.Chat go to "Administration"->"Integrations" and create "New Integration"
+1. In Goalify.Chat go to "Administration"->"Integrations" and create "New Integration"
 2. Choose Incoming WebHook
 3. Follow all instructions like Enable, give it a name, link to channel etc. Set "Enable Script" to true and enter the javascript in the "Script" box
 4. Press Save changes and copy the *Webhook URL* (added just below the script box)
 5. Go to <https://nixstats.com> -> Settings -> Notification Contacts -> Add (or Edit a contact) contact
-6. Paste the Rocket.Chat url you've copied in step 4
+6. Paste the Goalify.Chat url you've copied in step 4

-Paste this javascript in the "Script" textarea on Rocket.Chat webhook settings
+Paste this javascript in the "Script" textarea on Goalify.Chat webhook settings

 ```
 /* exported Script */